Lightning: Political and military culture

-The bolt of lightning in heraldry is called a thunderbolt and is shown as a zigzag with non-pointed ends.
+The bolt of lightning in heraldry is called a thunderbolt.
 This symbol usually represents power and speed.

 Some political parties use lightning flashes as a symbol of power, such as the People's Action Party in Singapore, the British Union of Fascists during the 1930s, and the National States' Rights Party in the United States during the 1950s.
 The Schutzstaffel, the paramilitary wing of the Nazi Party, used the Sig rune in their logo which symbolizes lightning.
 The German word Blitzkrieg, which means "lightning war", was a major offensive strategy of the German army during World War II.

-The lightning bolt is a common insignia for military communications units throughout the world.
+The lightning bolt is a common insignia for military communications units.
 A lightning bolt is also the NATO symbol for a signal asset.

-Data of injuries and deaths

-The deadliest single direct lightning strike occurred when 21 people died as they huddled for safety in a hut that was hit (1975, Zimbabwe).

-The deadliest single indirect lightning strike was the 1994 Dronka lightning strike.
-469 people died when lightning struck a set of oil tanks in 1994, causing burning oil to flood a town (1994, Dronka, Egypt).

-In the United States an average of 23 people died from lightning per year from 2012 to 2021.